SAP-samples/cap-local-development-workshop/exercises/02/README.md

 Sometimes it's useful to maintain and use different starting sets of initial data.
 You can manage this with the combination of convention (the mechanism looks for `data/` directories directly within the `db/`, `srv/` and `app/` directories and any other referenced locations) and the [profile] concept.
 Let's try this out.

 OK.
-The name of the `data/` directory is special (see [footnote-1](#footnote-1)), and its relative location is also special; if we move it to somewhere else, the files containing the initial data won't get picked up automatically.
+The name of the `data/` directory is special (see [footnote 1](#footnote-1)), and its relative location is also special; if we move it to somewhere else, the files containing the initial data won't get picked up automatically.

 👉 Let's try that now: